Krithika9/amazonclone/README.md

 # amazonclone
-A Simple Amazon clone using HTMl and CSS
+This project is a frontend clone of the Amazon website, built using HTML and CSS.